 You’d be amazed at all the elements that go into performing even simple tasks.

-Pate therapists help improve physical skills like:
+Pate therapists also help improve:

 - Hand and finger strength